Raw image format: Raw converters

 To obtain an image from a raw file, this mosaic of data must be converted into standard RGB form.
 This is often referred to as "raw development".

-When converting from the four-sensor 2x2 Bayer-matrix raw form into RGB pixels, the green pair is used to control the luminance detail of the processed output pixel, while the red and blue, which each have half as many samples, are used mostly for the more slowly-varying chroma component of the image.
+When converting from the four-sensor 2x2 Bayer-matrix raw form into RGB pixels, each pixel only contains partial colour data and so the remaining colour data is interpolated from the surrounding pixels.
+There are several algorithms used to achieve this.
+Simple algorithms such as linear interpolation result in colour artifacts and blurring.

 If raw format data is available, it can be used in high-dynamic-range imaging conversion, as a simpler alternative to the multi-exposure HDI approach of capturing three separate images, one underexposed, one correct and one overexposed, and "overlaying" one on top of the other.